Majeedraheem/-FinTech-Case-Study/README.md

 Oneledger development of dApps must be decentralized many other projects like overledger has to be centeralized. with oneledger allowing complex business modules to span multiple chains OneLedger focus on ensuring that actions performed on different chains will be synchronized which provide high speed process, mermory management and reduced time consumsion.

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
-There is high competention between blockchain technologies solution providers like Cosmos, Aio and Quant however, Oneleger taking unique approch differentiate how the proctol work, here is other projects and what technology they are using:
+There is high competention between blockchain technologies solution providers and what technology are using and how they are implemented them. companies like Cosmos, Aio and Quant however, Oneleger taking unique approch differeciate how the protocol work, here some projects with different blockchain technology implementaion:

 ##### Cosmos (Tendermint):
 Cosmos is a decentralized network of independent blockchains, which are connected through a shared communication protocol called the Inter-Blockchain Communication (IBC) protocol and uses the Tendermint consensus algorithm for validating transactions on the Cosmos network.